epilepsy for pharmacists

 - These seizures are more common in children than in adults.

-- Child may appear to be daydreaming, look blank and stare, or their eyelids might flutter.
+- The child may appear to be daydreaming, look blank and stare, or their eyelids might flutter.

 - Seizures are very brief, lasting only a few seconds.

-- Child may be having hundreds of absence seizures a day meaning they miss key points in lessons and may find following instructions difficult, creating an impression of bad behaviour.
+- The child may be having hundreds of absence seizures a day meaning they miss key points in lessons and may find following instructions difficult, creating an impression of bad behaviour.

-Complete seizure control is possible for the majority of patients with epilepsy by using anti-epileptic drugs (AEDs).
+Complete seizure control is possible for up to 70% of patients with the right anti-epileptic drugs (AEDs).
 For about 30% of people with epilepsy, AEDs do not control seizures satisfactorily.

 Non-pharmacological treatment options may include the following.